The Talbot Brothers of Bermuda: Career

+The Second World War (1939-1945) would strangle Bermuda's tourism industry.
+Many hotels were adapted for use as barracks or for recreation by members of the Allied armed forces.
+The Castle Harbour Hotel was taken over by the United States Army for use by the personnel constructing Kindley Field.
+As an important Imperial fortress, vital to Allied victory in the Battle of the Atlantic, most of Bermuda's military-aged men not employed in trades vital to the war effort, or otherwise ineligible to serve, volunteered (or were conscripted) to serve in the British Army, the Royal Navy and Royal Marines, the Royal Air Force, or other British or Dominion forces.
+This included Bryan Kingston Talbot, who served in the Bermuda Militia Infantry (regimental number M-181).
+Tourism returned quickly after the war.
+An advertisement for the Harrington House hotel of Hamilton Parish in the 21 March 1946 issue of The Royal Gazette newspaper read:

-The Talbots organized in 1942 and performed a variation of Trinidadian calypso in a smooth melodic style influenced by popular music.
+The Talbots performed a variation of Trinidadian calypso in a smooth melodic style influenced by popular music.
 They performed and recorded cover versions of calypso classics in addition to many of their own originals.
 They became a popular attraction in local hotels, but it was an early recording they made in the United States that made them even more popular in their homeland, and heralded fame beyond their shores.
 Bermuda Buggy Ride, according to the essay "Gombeys, Bands and Troubadours" on Bermuda's official website...

 Their popularity with American tourists resulted in tours of the U.S. starting in the early 1950s.
 Notable in their instrumentation was Roy Talbot's home-made upright bass dubbed the "doghouse."
 Roy created the instrument out of a large meat-packing crate and a single fishing line.
 This item was a particular curiosity, and during the Talbots’ tours many of their fellow performers and visiting celebrities would autograph the crate.

 The Talbots released 10" and 12" vinyl records on the small Audio Fidelity label in the mid-1950s before being signed to ABC Paramount Records in 1957, where they made two LPs that were more accessible in North America.

 They were frequent performers on television in the 1950s, appearing on Ed Sullivan's variety shows and other programs.

 Archie Talbot composed the title song to the 1956 Columbia motion picture Bermuda Affair.
 It is included on their first ABC Paramount LP.

 Ross, the penultimate survivor of the group, died in 2000 at the age of 82.
 An avid golfer, there is an annual charity golf tournament in Bermuda dedicated to him.

-Bassist Roy Talbot, who died on May 15, 2009, was the last surviving brother.
+Bassist Roy Talbot, who died on 15 May 2009, was the last surviving brother.